jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 We can now shift our attention to the next bit of non-fluency in the call chain: the call to `sortedWith(...)`.
 This is a general-purpose function provided by the Kotlin Standard Library and it's currently sitting between the two domain-specific ideas of `plays` and `totalWinnings()`.
 This alternating shift of context from domain-specific to general and back to domain-specific makes the call chain's fluency inconsistent.

 To make the chain more consistently fluent, we'll define another extension function to use instead of `sortedWith()`.
-This new extension function, we'll call `rankedWith()` as suggested by our refactoring map, will only serve as an alias to use instead of the general-purpose name.
+This new extension function, which we'll name `rankedWith()` as suggested by our refactoring map, will serve as an alias for the general-purpose name.

 The receiver type for `rankedWith()` is the type of the `plays` object, `List<CamelCardPlay>`.
-Its return type also needs to be `List<CamelCardPlay>` because we're chaining it with `totalWinnings()`.
+Its return type needs to be `List<CamelCardPlay>` because we're chaining it with `totalWinnings()`.

 ```kotlin
 // try to make the code tell its story more fluently, like this...